Published: Feb 13, 2019Time to read: 8mins Category: Recruitment

 For example, a toolkit or training course can equip recruiters and hiring managers to structure interviews to determine whether and how much a candidate learned from the content on your career portal.

 Ideally, this sort of training will be delivered “in the flow of work,” to invoke Bersin’s New Paradigm for Corporate Training.
-This means delivering training directly within the recruiting software, as is possible with PeopleFluent’s Talent Acquisition suite.
+This means delivering training directly within the recruiting software, as is possible with PeopleFluent’s Recruitment solutions.
 With relevant training available on demand, interviewers can learn (and refresh) their assessment skills as they process candidates through selection.

 From there, companies would benefit from integrating their learning and talent acquisition platforms more fully.
 This means tracking consumption of training by candidates within the learning management system and establishing a learning profile that follows the candidate if he or she is hired.

 Optimizing Learning across the Total Workforce

 It’s important to extend the learning mindset beyond full-time recruiting to total talent acquisition.
 That is, to include contingent labor.

 The rapid growth of the nonemployee workforce is well-documented—up by 36% in the last five years and on pace to make up 40-50% of the workforce by 2020.
 Given how much companies rely on contingent labor for everything from seasonal retail to cybersecurity, it’s clear that screening, onboarding, and developing these workers is of commensurate importance.